Albanians in Serbia: 19th century

-Albanians in the territories which were included in the Kingdom of Serbia after 1912 were concentrated in three regions: Kosovo, Sandzak and the sanjak of Niš.
+Albanians in the territories which were included in the Kingdom of Serbia after 1912 were concentrated in three regions: Kosovo, Sanjak of Novi Pazar, and the Sanjak of Niš.
 Albanians were the majority of the population of Toplica (including Kuršumlija and Prokuplje), a significant part of the population of Leskovac and Vranje, and a part of the Muslim community in Niš.
-A small Albanian community lived in Tran.
-In the cities, a part of the Muslim population which were identified as Turks were in fact Albanians who had adopted an Ottoman urban culture.
+In the towns, a part of the Muslim population which were identified as Turks were in fact Albanians who had adopted an Ottoman urban culture.
 A part of the areas where Albanians lived, was administered under the Pashalik of Vranje.
 In 1843–1844, the pashalik was engulfed by the uprising of Dervish Cara against Huseyin Pasha of Vranje.
 After the Tanzimat reforms, the local authorities exploited the situation in order to impose heavier taxation and abuse their authority even more against the majority of the population, which were peasant farmers.
-One particular event which aggravated even more the relations between the locals and Huseyin Pasha is the ban on opening Albanian language schools in the district of Vranje even though the Tanzimat constitution allowed the opening of schools in the mother tongue of every ethnic community in the Ottoman Empire.
-In April 1844, rebels from the Preševo valley, Gjilan, Leskovac, Tetovo, Gostivar, Kumanovo defeated Huseyin pasha and took Vranje.
+One particular event which aggravated even more the relations between the locals and Huseyin-Pasha is the ban on opening Albanian language schools in the district of Vranje even though the Tanzimat constitution allowed the opening of schools in the mother tongue of every ethnic community in the Ottoman Empire.
+In April 1844, rebels from the Preševo valley, Gjilan, Leskovac, Tetovo, Gostivar, Kumanovo defeated Huseyin-Pasha and took Vranje.
 The Ottoman army sent more than 10,000 troops with artillery support to suppress the rebellion.
-Local Albanians were led by Sulejman Tola of Veliki Trnovac/Tërrnoc, Selman Rogaçica, Ymer Aga of Presheva and Dervish Cara.
-The decisive battle which the Ottomans won and ended the rebellion took place on the Somolica hill between Preševo and Bujanovac.
+Local Albanians were led by Sulejman Tola of Veliki Trnovac, Selman Rogaçica, Ymer Aga of Preševo and Dervish Cara.
+The decisive battle which the Ottomans won and ended the rebellion took place on the Somolica Hill between Preševo and Bujanovac.